 You could also benefit from our Pathways to Impact funding scheme at the end of your PhD.
 This will provide you with additional support in moving into the next phase of your career, such as NHS/industrial internships, policy placements or structured lab rotations depending on your individual career ambitions.

 We offer PhD opportunities across a range of biomedical, clinical and health services areas.
-Projects span the Faculty of Biology, Medicine and Health and the Faculty of Engineering and Physical Sciences.
+Projects span the Faculty of Biology, Medicine and Health and the Faculty of Science and Engineering.

 - early detection/diagnosis;